frans-de-waal/pokemon-master/README.md

 # Pokemon Master

-A tool to check Pokemon party compisitions.
+A tool to check Pokemon party compositions.

 *A hobby project to learn the basics of SolidJS and Tailwind CSS*